Soy infant formula should only be used as a last resort.

 But often, when a milk allergy already runs in the family, the parents who have chosen to bottle feed are afraid to use a dairy formula with a new infant.
 However, milk-based formula would still be the first choice even in those situations as there is no evidence that using soy formula reduces the risk of a dairy allergy later.

 Even though soy based artificial baby milks may be less allergenic for some babies, it is estimated that 50 percent of infants who are allergic to cow’s milk are also allergic to soy.
 Also, soy-based formulas contain corn syrup, and corn is a frequent allergen.
-For this reason, the Committee on Nutrition of the American Academy of Pediatrics still recommends against the use of soy formula in infants who are potentially allergic to cow’s milk.

 In General, Why NOT Feed Your Baby Soy?
 (We’ll Get To Boys In A Minute)